 Baltic Sea Network on Occupational Health and Safety

-The Baltic Sea Network on Occupational Health and Safety (BSN) is a regional network of ten countries around the Baltic Sea.
-The participants are the occupational health and safety (OH&S) institutions in Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Northwest Russia, Norway, Poland, and Sweden.
+The Baltic Sea Network on Occupational Health and Safety (BSN) is a regional network of nine countries around the Baltic Sea.
+The participants are the occupational health and safety (OH&S) institutions in Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, and Sweden.

 The Network facilitates the exchange of information among the participating countries and offers easy and immediate access to country information in the Baltic Sea Region also for users in other countries.
 The BSN is a forum for transmitting and developing good models and good practice guidelines, and for disseminating information on training possibilities in OH&S in the member countries.